Bernard Curry: Career

 In 2016, Curry joined the cast of Wentworth as corrupt officer Jake Stewart.
 Curry revealed that he almost said no to the role as he was busy with his career in LA, but his close friend Sullivan Stapleton advised him to audition for the show as Wentworth had become popular with viewers during its first three seasons.
 Curry joined the cast for filming in season 4 and remained until the show's final season.
 Curry has stated that Wentworth was one of the best jobs he has ever had.

 From 2019 to 2021, Curry had a main role as D.I.
 Kieran Hussey in Australian/New Zealand television series My Life Is Murder, for 11 episodes.

 In 2020, Curry posted a video to his Instagram where he and several other prominent figures from Melbourne sung a version of "Here Comes the Sun", with the aim of keeping up the spirits of a Melbourne lockdown due to COVID-19.

 In August 2021, he was announced as a contestant on the celebrity version of Big Brother Australia, alongside former Olympian Caitlyn Jenner, Meghan Markle’s brother Thomas Markle Jr, former MAFS Australia participant Jessika Power, Australian Survivor alumni Luke Toki and model/actress Ellie Gonsalves.
 He lasted twelve days before being evicted, coming in eighth place.

 In 2022, Curry joined the cast of ABC crime drama miniseries Savage River as Connor Kirby.
 That same year, he played the part of Bob in the 2022 season of Melbourne Theatre Company's production of A Christmas Carol, returning again for the 2023 season.
 He also filmed the 2023 horror comedy teen series Crazy Fun Park, playing the part of Zach Dante.

 In 2024, Curry was announced as part of the cast for action thriller film The Ice Road 2: Road to the Sky, alongside Liam Neeson.

 In 2025, Curry and his brother Stephen Curry took part in the celebrity version of The Amazing Race Australia.
+In October 2025, the brothers had taken the victory for their chosen charity.
+On 7 September 2026, Curry was announced as part of the 2027 season of Australian Survivor.

+On 14 February 2026, Curry was named for the film Love, Wine & Valentine.

 Personal life

 Curry is married to Sonya Bohlen and they have two sons together.
-In 2024, Curry and his family moved from Melbourne's Burwood East to Brisbane, Queensland, after his wife secured a job at the Queensland Performing Arts Centre (QPAC).
+In April 2024, Curry and his family moved from Melbourne's Burwood East to Brisbane, Queensland, after his wife secured a job at the Queensland Performing Arts Centre (QPAC).

 Curry is an advocate for mental health and its services and he is an ambassador for the mental health charity OneInFive.